IGNW/cucm-axl-zeep/README.md

 # Cleanup
 ## Stoping the Container
-- To stop the container type `TBD`
+- To stop the container press `Ctrl-C`

 ## Deleting the Container
+Nothing, the `--rm` flag will automatically delete the container when it's done running.

 ## Deleting the Image
+Type `docker images` will give you a list of all images Type `docker image rm flask-cucm-zeep` to remove the image created with the build command.